 NOTE: This option is available to System Admins only.
-For more information on the different user types in Smartsheet, see Account-Level User Types for Multi-User Plans.
+For more information on the different user types in Smartsheet, see Account-Level User Types for Business and Enterprise Plans.

-Transfer Group Ownership: Transfers ownership of the group to another Group Admin on the multi-user account.
+Transfer Group Ownership: Transfers ownership of the group to another Group Admin on the Business or Enterprise account.

 Delete Group: Deletes the group from the list.
 This will also remove the group from any sheets it it currently shared to and any recurring emails that are being sent to its members.
 This action can't be undone so proceed with caution.